 - 1. Continue to identify and enlist New Jersey residents that are successfully participating in the programs. - 2.
-Further engage BPU Commissioners to promote New Jersey's Clean Energy Program.
-Promote each of the Commissioners as experts and champions for the different programs by engaging them in events and community opportunities to increase program participation. - 3.
-Revitalize retail stores with New Jersey's Clean Energy Program information, positioning the state as a consumer resource for greater savings through energy efficiency and renewable programs. - 4.
+Where appropriate, engage BPU Commissioners and staff to promote New Jersey's Clean Energy Program through events and community opportunities designed to increase program participation. - 3.
+Revitalize retail stores with New Jersey's Clean Energy Program information, positioning the state as a consumer resource for greater savings through energy efficiency programs. - 4.
 Leverage utility communications with New Jersey residents through newsletters, bill messaging, web linkage, and other community outreach when available. - 5.
-Continue to enhance the web site with relevant content, including success stories and resources that encourage action by New Jersey residents and businesses. - 6.
-Leverage call center activities to increase awareness and participation.
+Continue ongoing maintenance and enhancements to the NJCEP website including updating program content and adding success stories and resources that encourage action by New Jersey residents and businesses. - 6.
+Leverage call center activities to increase awareness and promote participation.